L'Italiana in Algeri

 Performances & Tickets

 Mustafa longs for a vivacious Italian girl.
-He is bored with his own wife, Elvira, and plans to marry her off to his favourite slave Lindoro, who was taken into captivity in Algiers years before.
-Lindoro, however, is still in love with Isabella, who has come in search of him.
-After running aground with her ship, she appears before Mustafa.
-Radiating self-confidence, she plots bold intrigues trying to free Lindoro …
+He is bored with his own wife, Elvira, and plans to marry her off to his favourite slave Lindoro, who was taken into captivity in Algiers some years before.
+Lindoro, however, is still in love with Isabella, who has come to find him.
+After running aground with her ship, she is brought to Mustafa.
+Radiating with self-confidence, she schemes daring intrigues in an attempt to free Lindoro.

-Rossini’s flair for the ironic situation, his witty onomatopoeic effects, the inexhaustible inventiveness when it comes to fresh melodies, the bright and colourful orchestral sound, the vivacity and exuberance of L’italiana in Algeri show that the composer was already a master of the comic style when the opera buffa premiered in 1813.
+Rossini’s feel for situational comic and witty onomatopoeic effects, his inexhaustible inventiveness when it comes to fresh melodies and cheerful and colourful orchestral sounds: the vivacity and exuberance of L’italiana in Algeri show that the composer was already a Master of comedy when the opera buffa premiered in 1813.

 Musical Director Jonathan Brandani